MicrosoftDocs/architecture-center/docs/example-scenario/apps/deploy-ibm-maximo-application-suite-content.md

 IBM Maximo Application Suite (MAS) 8.*x* and up runs on OpenShift, and it's beneficial to familiarize yourself with OpenShift and the suggested patterns for installation on Azure.
 For more information, see [Preparing to install on Azure](https://docs.openshift.com/container-platform/4.8/installing/installing_azure/preparing-to-install-on-azure.html).
 This architecture illustrates an OpenShift cluster.
 It doesn't go into detail on how to install MAS.
-To learn more about the installation process, see [Installing Maximo Application Suite from OperatorHub](https://www.ibm.com/docs/en/mas87/8.7.0?topic=installing-maximo-application-suite-from-operatorhub).
+To learn more about the installation process, see [Installing Maximo Application Suite](https://www.ibm.com/docs/en/mas-cd/continuous-delivery?topic=deploying-applications).

 ## Architecture